 Animal Craft: Plastic Cup & Empty Can Rhino | Home Learning Art & Craft Project Activity

 DISCLOSURE: This blog and post contains affiliate links.
 This means I may earn a commission should you chose to sign up for a program or make a purchase using my link.
+Thank you so much for your support!

 * Cut horns, ears (small circles), and tail patterns